follperson/follzam/shazam/readme.md

 ## initialize database

-To initialize the database you first need a directory of audio files.
+To initialize the database you need to run the command

+`python freezam.py init`

+Next you should populate the database with the `add` commands

 Depending on the structure, run the freezam add command with appropriate specifications